-- For admission, registration and advising purposes, a full-time student is one who is admitted to a designated program and who enrols in three (3) or more courses (normally a minimum of nine [9] credits) in a semester. - For financial assistance, under The Province of Alberta Students Finance Act, and for fee assessment purposes, a full-time student is considered to be one taking at least three (3) courses and a minimum of nine (9) credits per semester for the Fall or Winter Semesters or at least two (2) courses and a minimum of six (6) credits for the Spring Semester.
-See the Fees and Financial Aid and Scholarships sections. - For Income Tax purposes, a full-time student must be enrolled in a minimum of nine (9) credits (excluding Audit courses and courses for which credit was granted by the prior learning assessment and recognition process) per semester. - For participation on a Mount Royal University Athletic Team, a full-time student must be enrolled in at least three (3) courses and a minimum of nine (9) credits.
+- For admission, registration and advising purposes, a full-time student is one who is admitted to a designated program and who enrols in three or more courses (normally a minimum of nine credits) in a semester. - For financial assistance, under The Province of Alberta Students Finance Act, and for-fee assessment purposes, a full-time student is considered to be one taking at least three courses and a minimum of nine credits per semester for the Fall or Winter Semesters or at least two courses and a minimum of six credits for the Spring Semester.
+For Income Tax purposes, a full-time student must be enrolled in a minimum of nine credits (excluding Audit courses and courses for which credit was granted by the prior learning assessment and recognition process) per semester. - For participation on a Mount Royal University Athletic Team, a full-time student must be enrolled in at least three courses and a minimum of nine credits.